git-cola/git-cola/CONTRIBUTING.md

 The body should provide a meaningful commit message, which:

-* explains the problem the change tries to solve, iow, what is wrong with the current code without the change.
+* explains the problem the change tries to solve, in other words, what is wrong with the current code without the change.

-* justifies the way the change solves the problem, iow, why the result with the change is better.
+* justifies the way the change solves the problem, in other words, why the result with the change is better.

 * alternate solutions considered but discarded, if any.